 Elevation: 11,081 ft

-Climbing and access information for this 11er peak is found on page 288.
-Below you will find more detailed information that will help you reach this imposing summit including more detailed information provided by Livingston Douglas on the peak’s interesting south ridge and another route traversing the peak’s northeast ridge.
+Climbing and access information for this peak is on Page 288 of the book.
+Below you will find more detailed information that will help you reach this imposing summit, including more detailed information provided by Livingston Douglas on the peak’s interesting south ridge and another route traversing the peak’s northeast ridge.
 Updated December 2018

-North Twin is a spectacular summit from almost any view point.
-It is also the 16th most prominent summit in Idaho and the tallest point in the southern Lost River Range.
-It is most often climbed from the west but the east side route is a classic Lost River Range approach and climb.
+North Twin is a spectacular summit from almost any viewpoint.
+It is the 16th-most prominent summit in Idaho and is the highest point in the Southern Lost River Range.
+It is most often climbed from the west but the east side route is a classic approach and climb.
+USGS Sunset Peak

-This route climbs to the saddle between North Twin and Red Cone and then folllows the broad connecting ridge toward the summit until it dissapears into the west face.
-From the saddle it looks like there are cliffs blocking the route but these are easily negotiated.
-The west side approach is straight forward and provides access to the base of the routes.
+This route climbs to the saddle between North Twin and Red Cone and then follows the broad connecting ridge toward the summit until it disappears into the west face.
+From the saddle, it looks like there are cliffs blocking the route but they are easily navigated.
+The west side approach is straightforward and provides access to the base of the routes.
 A 4WD is recommended and high clearance is essential.

-I traversed the two routes listed in the book in 1995 without making summit thanks to a massive summer thunderstorm. we turned back about 100 feet below the summit with static electricity tickling our bodies.
-The ridge up from the South Twin/North Twin saddle is a bit complicated and will require good route finding skills.
+I traversed the two routes listed in the book in 1995 without making the summit thanks to a massive summer thunderstorm.
+We turned back about 100 feet below the summit with static electricity tickling our bodies.
+The ridge up from the South Twin/North Twin saddle is a bit complicated and requires good route-finding skills.
 We avoided towers blocking the route on the ridge’s west side.
-Descending or climbing the west face will also require good route finding skills as there are a number of cliffs that must be avoided.
+Descending or climbing the west face also requires good route-finding skills as there are a number of cliffs that must be avoided.

-I descended, then ascended the South Ridge of North Twin as part of a ridge traverse from North Twin to South Twin.
-I ascended North Twin via the West Face/West Ridge Route from Elbow Canyon.
+I descended then ascended the south ridge of North Twin as part of a ridge traverse from North Twin to South Twin.
+I ascended North Twin via the west face/west ridge from Elbow Canyon.
 This is a testy ridge as the Sunset Peak quadrangle suggests.
 The rock quality is poor, it has some steep sections, and even includes a Class 5 cliff face on the south side of Point 10936.
 This is a full-on Class 3 scramble.
 Do not take it lightly.

 From the summit of North Twin, descend S then SSE down the ridge.
 You won’t be able to stay directly on the ridge crest due to numerous ridge towers and other ugly, ledge-y rock outcrops which can interrupt your descent with an impassable cliff band.
 But with perseverance, you’ll get down to a small saddle just north of Point 10936, a solid 250 feet below the summit.
 Don’t try to stay on the ridge here (as I did).
 Climbing up onto Point 10936 is not a problem, but descending south off of it IS a big problem (large cliff band).
 And there’s no easy way to circumvent it.

-If you are climbing (rather than descending) the South Ridge of North Twin, you will have to contour north around the base of the cliffy arete then battle with the loose talus/scree/gravel to ascend the 300 foot gully to regain the South Ridge.
-Continue from that point up the South Ridge, skirting ridge towers and ugly ridge cliff bands as necessary to reach the summit of North Twin.
+If you are climbing (rather than descending) the south ridge of North Twin, you will have to contour north around the base of the cliffy arete then battle with the loose talus/scree/gravel to ascend the 300 foot gully to regain the south ridge.
+Continue from that point up the south ridge, skirting ridge towers and ugly ridge cliff bands as necessary to reach the summit of North Twin.
 It’s not easy, but it’s doable.
-It has no deadly exposure and is never worse than a Class 3.
+It has no deadly exposure and is never worse than Class 3.

 Northeast Ridge, Class 2+

-A number of climbers have climbed over this peak from the north, passing over Peak 10677 on the way.
-They have utilized FS-214 to approach the peak from the north.
-FS-214 is not in the book and I do not have any first hand information on this route.
+A number of mountaineers have climbed over this peak from the north, passing over Peak 10677 on the way.
+They have used FS-214 to approach the peak from the north.
+FS-214 is not in the book and I do not have any first-hand information on this route.
 I have posted Ken Jones’ GPS track which shows this route.
 The road is gated at the point where Ken started.
-USGS Sunset Peak